 6) Understanding and meeting any new compliance obligations.

-Our team includes specialists in determining origin, export, and trade controls who are based in Brussels, in the heart of the EU.
+We have contacts and experience which includes specialists in determining origin, export, and trade controls.
 We’re also working closely with legal experts in commercial law who focus on regulatory matters such as labelling and safety and we are in regular contact with the Department for International Trade.
 (DIT)

 Whatever your position, we can work with you to maintain business continuity, which is all-important right now.